sac1010/paulas-choice-frontend/README.md

 # unit-3-construct-week
 # Paula's Choice
-This is clone of Paula's Choice website
+<p>This is clone of Paula's Choice website
 We have made this project in a time span of 5 days in construct week The homepage has much to explore as it can direct to skin care routine page.
 It also has Paula's choice philosophy and also have guidelines on how to handle covid.